 Actions You Can Take Immediately Towards a More Eco-Friendly Laboratory

-Want to reduce the carbon footprint of your laboratory practices?
+As another part of the Ultimate Guide to Pipette Tips, we want to help you reduce the carbon footprint of your laboratory practices.
 From the ground up, here are a few ways that your own laboratory can cut back on waste and have a positive impact on the world around you.

 Here’s the situation